How to File Bankruptcy and Keep My Car – A Guide to Vehicle Protection Options

 Chapter 7 bankruptcy offers the fastest debt relief, typically completed within 4-6 months.
 To successfully navigate how to file bankruptcy and keep my car under Chapter 7, focus on these key strategies:

-Asset Protection Approach: If your car is fully exempt, the trustee cannot touch it.
+Asset Protection Approach: If your car is fully exempt, the trustee generally does not administer it as part of the bankruptcy estate.
 Continue making loan payments if you have a car loan, and you’ll retain ownership throughout the process.

 Reaffirmation Agreements: When you owe money on your car, sign a reaffirmation agreement with your lender.
 This legally commits you to continue paying the car loan despite the bankruptcy discharge.
 The Consumer Financial Protection Bureau (CFPB) explains these agreements in detail.
-While this means the debt survives bankruptcy, it guarantees you keep the vehicle.
+While this means the debt survives bankruptcy, it allows you to continue making payments under the existing loan terms.

 Redemption Option: Pay your lender the car’s current market value in one lump sum, regardless of what you owe.
 This works best when you owe significantly more than the car’s worth.